eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

 iox::runtime::PoshRuntime::initRuntime(APP_NAME);
 ```

-Now that RouDi knows our publisher application is existing, let's create a publisher instance for our charming struct
+Now that RouDi knows our publisher application is existing, let's create a publisher instance for sending our charming
-to everyone:
+struct to everyone:

 ```cpp
 iox::popo::UntypedPublisher publisher({"Radar", "FrontLeft", "Object"});